 The GFA became provisional members of UEFA in October 2012, with full membership being ratified by the XXXVII Ordinary UEFA Congress in London in 2013.

 The Gibraltarian national futsal team participated in the UEFA Futsal EURO qualifiers for the first time in 2013.
 The team was drawn in Group A alongside San Marino, Montenegro and hosts France.
 The qualification tournament also saw Gibraltar's first ever win in official UEFA competition – an exciting 7-5 victory over San Marino.
-Gibraltar's U19 and U17 national teams will participate in their respective qualification tournaments in October 2013, and the senior national team will feature for the first time in the qualification draw for UEFA EURO 2016 in February 2014.
+Gibraltar's U19 and U17 national teams participated in their respective qualification tournaments in October 2013, and the senior national team featured for the first time in the qualification draw for UEFA EURO 2016 in February 2014.

 These are exciting times for Gibraltarian football.
 Not only will the GFA shortly embark on a flagship project developing a new national stadium, but the association is also already involved in carrying on the excellent work already undertaken in the area of grassroots, and is fully committed to developing the women's game.
-As UEFA's newest member, the GFA is enthusiastic about the opportunities and challenges that lie ahead.
+The GFA is enthusiastic about the opportunities and challenges that lie ahead.

 ©UEFA.com 1998-2017.
 All rights reserved.